fsantanna/pingus/ceu/README.md

 Note that we only touch classes that deal with events, as Céu is actually less expressive than C++ for pure data manipulation.
-Hence, we rely on the integration between Céu and C/C++ and take advantage of the existing code base and libraries.
+Therefore, we also rely on the tight integration between Céu and C/C++ to take advantage of the existing code base and libraries.

-To identify these control-flow patterns, we inspect the C++ class definitions searching for members with suspicious names (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown],
+To identify these control-flow behaviors, we inspect the C++ class definitions searching for members with suspicious names (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown],